programminghistorian/jekyll/lessons/working-with-text-files.md

 In this program f is a file object, and open, write and close are file methods.
-In other words, open, write and close do something to the object f which is in this case defined as a .txt file.
+In other words, open, write and close do something to the object f which is in this case defined as a `.txt`{.filename} file.
 This is likely a different use of the term “method” than you might expect and from time to time you will find that words used in a programming context have slightly (or completely) different meanings than they do in everyday speech.
 In this case recall that methods are bits of code which perform actions.
 They do something to something else and return a result.
 You might try to think of it using a real-world example such giving commands to the family dog.
 The dog (the object) understands commands (i.e., has “methods”) such as “bark”, “sit”, “play dead”, and so on.
 We will discuss and learn how to use many other methods as we go along.

 f is a variable name chosen by us; you could have named it just about anything you like.
 In Python, variable names can be made from upper- and